1989–90 Los Angeles Clippers season

 The 1989–90 Los Angeles Clippers season was the 20th season for the Los Angeles Clippers in the National Basketball Association, and their sixth season in Los Angeles, California.

+Season summary

+Off-season

-With the second overall pick in the 1989 NBA draft, the Clippers selected power forward Danny Ferry out of Duke University.
-However, Ferry refused to play for the Clippers, and left to play overseas in Italy; this would force General Manager Elgin Baylor into trading Ferry, along with Reggie Williams to the Cleveland Cavaliers in exchange for Ron Harper.
+The Clippers received the second overall pick in the 1989 NBA draft, and selected power forward Danny Ferry out of Duke University.
+However, Ferry refused to play for the Clippers, and left to play overseas in Italy; this would force General Manager Elgin Baylor into trading Ferry, along with Reggie Williams to the Cleveland Cavaliers in exchange for Ron Harper in November.
+During the off-season, the team signed free agent David Rivers.

+For the season, the Clippers slightly redesigned their home and road uniforms, changing the side panels, outlines and waistband above their shorts, and replacing the city name "Los Angeles" with the team name "Clippers" on the front of their road jerseys; these uniforms would remain in use until 2000.